-Accurate medical records are essential to a patient’s care.
+Accurate medical records are essential to proper patient care.
 Records need to be updated frequently, with changes to key information such as changes in address, last name, prescriptions, or diagnosis.
 Meticulous recordkeeping is crucial to ensure that a patient receives quality care.
 Records retention is crucial element of an effective records management program.

 Records retention is the process of keeping records according to their retention requirements.
 This means preserving important health information about a medical facility, procedure, or legal issue.